 4. Bring Up Nostalgic Memories Looking At All Their Antique Collection!

 The lakeside chalets house antiques on display.
-These date back between the 60’s and 80’s.
+These date back to the 60’s and 80’s.

 There are things like old typewriters, Malay traditional costumes, old firemen’s equipment, and weighing scales.